m0rphMZ/Summer_Internship_SMDevis/README.md

-# SM DEVIS Summer Internship Project
+# Summer Internship Project: SMDevis

-Welcome to the SM DEVIS Summer Internship Project repository.
-This project aims to create a platform that connects individuals seeking various house renovation and service-related projects with potential partners who offer those services.
+Welcome to the Summer Internship Project repository for SMDevis.
+This project is designed to connect individuals in need of house renovation and various service-related projects with potential partners who offer those services.

 ## Table of Contents